-- Deforestation is one form of conversion (conversion of natural forests). - Conversion includes severe degradation or the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure, or function. - Change to natural ecosystems that meets this definition is considered to be conversion regardless of whether or not it is legal.
+- Deforestation is one form of conversion (conversion of natural forests). - Conversion includes severe degradation or the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure, or function. - Change to natural ecosystems that meets this definition is considered to be conversion, regardless of whether it is legal.

-Conversion-free: synonym: no-conversion - please refer to the full AFi definition of no-conversion provided in this appendix.
+Conversion-free (synonym: no-conversion): Please refer to the full AFi definition of no-conversion provided in this appendix.

-Cutoff date (related to no-deforestation and no-conversion): The date after which deforestation or conversion renders a given area or production unit non-compliant with no-deforestation or no-conversion commitments, respectively.
+Cut-off date (related to no-deforestation and no-conversion): The date after which deforestation or conversion renders a given area or production unit non-compliant with no-deforestation or no-conversion commitments, respectively.
+Within LIA, industry-applicable regional cut-off dates are defined within the LIA regional verification checklists.
+Considerations will be given to agreements and commitments made by sectors or relevant parts of sectors.

-Deforestation: Loss of natural forest as a result of: i) conversion to agriculture or other non-forest land use; ii) conversion to a tree plantation; or iii) severe and sustained degradation.
+Deforestation: Loss of natural forest as a result of: i) conversion to agriculture or other non-forest land use; ii) conversion to a tree plantation, or iii) severe and sustained degradation.

-- This definition pertains to no-deforestation supply chain commitments, which generally focus on preventing the conversion of natural forests. - Severe degradation (scenario iii in the definition) constitutes deforestation even if the land is not subsequently used for a non-forest land use. - Loss of natural forest that meets this definition is considered to be deforestation regardless of whether or not it is legal. - The Accountability Framework's definition of deforestation signifies "gross deforestation" of natural forest where "gross" is used in the sense of "total; aggregate; without deduction for reforestation or other offset."
+- This definition pertains to no-deforestation supply chain commitments, which generally focus on preventing the conversion of natural forests. - Severe degradation (scenario iii in the definition) constitutes deforestation even if the land is not subsequently used for non-forest land use. - Loss of natural forest that meets this definition is considered to be deforestation, regardless of whether it is legal. - The Accountability Framework's definition of deforestation signifies "gross deforestation" of natural forest where "gross" is used in the sense of "total; aggregate; without deduction for reforestation or other offset."

-Deforestation-free: synonym: no-deforestation - please refer to the full AFi definition of no-deforestation provided in this appendix.
+Deforestation-free (synonym: no-deforestation): Please refer to the full AFi definition of no-deforestation provided in this appendix.